-Effect sizes8 were calculated to show the magnitude of UPSTART's impact at post-test as measured by each of the 11 literacy subtests (8 Brigance subtests and 3 Bader subtests), and the Total Brigance and Bader Composites (composites include aggregated results of the subtests).
+Effect sizes were calculated to show the magnitude of UPSTART's impact at post-test as measured by each of the 11 literacy subtests (8 Brigance subtests and 3 Bader subtests), and the Total Brigance and Bader Composites (composites include aggregated results of the subtests).
 Graphs of effect sizes in this report provide a line marking the .26 benchmark to provide context and to showcase findings that have practical significance.
-Effect sizes with statistical significance (p < .05) will be presented with blue bars, while nonsignificant effect sizes will be displayed with gray bars.
+Effect sizes with statistical significance (p < .05) are presented with blue bars.

 Combined post-test results showed that UPSTART participation had a medium impact on students' early literacy skill development.
-In the matched post-test sample9 (N=487), UPSTART produced strong to medium effects (.81 and .50) as measured by the total Bader and Brigance composite scores that are well above the observed .26 effect size for similar interventions and evaluation studies (see Figure 6).
+In the matched post-test sample9 (N=496), UPSTART produced strong to medium effects (.56 and .53) as measured by the total Bader and Brigance composite scores that are well above the observed .26 effect size for similar interventions and evaluation studies (see Figure 6).